 Most people who follow me online do so because they enjoy my books.
-So I thought I’d organise some Zoom events to revisit my backlist.
+So I thought I’d organise a beer book club on Zoom to revisit my backlist.

 I’ve largely enjoyed Zoom events – I’m lucky, I haven’t had to do too many during the day at work, so they’ve remained a bit of a treat.
 I’ve also spoken to people at online beer events who actually prefer these chats to meeting up in real life – either because they can get to them more easily and cheaply, or because they feel more comfortable attending from the safe space of their home.
 I can’t wait to do physical events again, but even when we’re back at pub gigs and festivals, I still plan to both attend and run events online in addition to IRL.